Nikon D3X Comparison Review

 Nikon mentions a shutter rating of 300 000 actuations for the D3X.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D3X over, say, three years, one would have to take about 300 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D3X has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D3X has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?